 Festival buttons will allow entrance to all entertainment and team events as well as other activities

 Port Austin – The New Artist Colony

 At the tip of Michigan’s thumb is a growing art colony.
-With million dollar views of Lake Huron and a bustling refurbished marina the town is a port of call and an up and coming art community.
-The season kicks of June 18-19 with the Thumb Artists Studio Tour of the 25 miles of M25 Along the Lake Huron Shoreline between Port Austin to Caseville.
-Artist have open studios for the weekend.
-It’s a great way to see the beautiful lakeshore while stopping at studios along the way to view the artistic process and purchase gorgeous works of art.
+With million-dollar views of Lake Huron and a bustling refurbished marina, the town is a port of call and an up-and-coming art community.
+In June, the season kicks off with the Thumb Artists Studio Tour of the 25 miles of M25 Along the Lake Huron Shoreline between Port Austin to Caseville.
+Artists have open studios for the weekend.
+It’s a great way to see the beautiful lakeshore while stopping at artists’ workshops along the way to view the artistic process and purchase gorgeous works of art.
 Information can be found at thumbstudiotour.com.

 Not to be outdone, nearby Grindstone city has one of the largest public art galleries in the upper thumb.
 White Church Gallery is a few minutes away from Port Austin and offers the chance to view and purchase original art from local artisans.